 Touch Your Coins

-Just touching your coins with your bare fingers is enough to cause damage to them, especially if you collect higher grade coins.
-And you will definitely damage them if your fingers come in contact with mint-state and proof coins.
-Your fingers contain oils and miniscule pieces of grit that will adhere to the coins and cause them to discolor or suffer microscopic scratching.
-When you handle your coins, wear cotton or latex gloves, and handle only the edges.
+Just touching your coins with your bare fingers is enough to cause damage to them.
+High-grade rare coins are especially susceptible to damage from the touch of your finger.
+You will damage your coins if your fingers come in contact with mint state and Proof coins.
+Your fingers contain oils acids and minuscule pieces of grit that will adhere to the coins and cause them to discolor or suffer microscopic scratching.
+When you handle your coins, wear cotton, Nitrile or latex gloves, and handle the... coin only the edges.

 02 of 07